cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ### Random Oracle {#term-rom}

 It is often the case that the output of the encoding function {{term-encoding}}
-should be distributed uniformly at random on the elliptic curve.
+should be (a) distributed uniformly at random on the elliptic curve and (b) invertible.
 That is, there is no discernible relation existing between outputs that can be computed based on the inputs.
-In practice, this requirement stems from needing a random oracle which outputs elliptic curve points:  one way to construct this is by first taking a regular random oracle, operating entirely on bitstrings, and applying a suitable encoding function to the output.
+Moreover, given such an encoding function F from bitstrings to points on the curve, as well as a single point y, it is computationally intractable to produce an input x that maps to a y via F. In practice, these requirement stem from needing a random oracle which outputs elliptic curve points:  one way to construct this is by first taking a regular random oracle, operating entirely on bitstrings, and applying a suitable encoding function to the output.